-Based on the above reasoning, we’re going to go with the notion that there are four stages of maturity for men.
-We’re going to agree with the last stage being represented by the colour black.
-We’re going to insert a third stage, and allocate the colour grey to that stage.
+Based on the above reasoning, we’re going to go with Jung’s notion that there are four stages of maturity for men.
+And we’re going to agree with the muthological sequence that has the last stage being represented by the colour black.
+What we’re going to do to bring the two together is we’re going to insert a third stage, and allocate the colour grey to that stage.

 The third stage: grey (integrating); appropriate ages 36-55